mrajeev08/sub-util/README.md

 Then add to .bashrc and also add bit that sources it when you start the terminal (for MacOS)

+For the example:

+run this

+you should see something like this

+CTRL + Esc if you want to get out of it (in which case it will pull down then)

 ## References

 Adapted from princeton computing folks here.
 Should be easily adaptable to whatever type of commands/scripts you want to run.

 Relies on argparser library in R.

+## Extensions

+[ ] Add option to use cron instead of rsync for longer jobs [ ] More flexible abt user & type of script being run